paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ![fit](https://www.dropbox.com/s/x1p8k83m0fatv34/menu-with-current-selection.png?dl=1)

 ^
+And this is what we get.
 The p-tag "menu" here currently does nothing, but we can at least confirm that it looks like it is in a good spot on the page.

 ---
 [.slidenumber-style: #FFFFFF]

-# [fit] Language Dropdown
+# [fit] *Language*
-# [fit] *List*
+# [fit] DROPDOWN LIST

 ^
 Now, let's actually give it a list of languages